The area

 Some actions already delivered:

-- Woodland management training giving advice and guidance on managing woodlands to deliver improved habitats and support woodland wildlife whilst also taking into account the needs of commercial activities.
+- Completed woodland management training, receiving advice and guidance on managing woodlands to deliver improved habitats and support woodland wildlife whilst accounting for commercial activities.

-- Delivered training on Grey Partridge conservation supported with guides for all priority species.
+- Completed training on Grey Partridge conservation supported with guides for all priority species.

-- Improving the monitoring of priority species and habitat mapping.
+- Continually improving the monitoring of priority species and habitat mapping across the area.